Sustainability

 After the first harvest, the bark is carefully removed from the tree every nine years until the oak tree is about 150 years old.
 Because cork bark removal requires a high level of expertise, it is one of the best paid agricultural professions in the world.

-Each year, cork oak forests absorb up to 14 million tons of carbon dioxide, and this ability to sequester carbon dioxide is transferred to processed cork products, including Nordgrönas Saga.
+• Each year, cork oak forests absorb up to 14 million tons of carbon dioxide, and this ability to sequester carbon dioxide is transferred to processed cork products, including Nordgrönas Saga.
 During the natural regeneration process that follows logging, the tree's ability to absorb carbon dioxide increases up to five times.
-The more it is felled, the more it protects the environment.

 The material journey of Nordgröna Cork